PencilCode/jquery-turtle/README.md

 movement, use the global function playnow() instead of the turtle method play().

-The absolute motion methods moveto and turnto accept any argument with pageX and pageY, including, usefully, mouse events.
-They operate in absolute page coordinates and work properly even when the turtle is nested within further CSS transformed elements.
+The absolute motion methods moveto and turnto accept any object that has pageX and pageY properties (or an origin() method that will return such an object), including, usefully, mouse events.

-The hit-testing functions touches() and encloses() will test for collisions using the convex hull for the objects in question.
+Moveto and turnto operate in absolute page coordinates and work properly even when the turtle is nested within further CSS transformed elements.

-The hull defaults to the bounding box of the elements (as transformed) but can be overridden by the turtleHull CSS property, if present.
+The hit-testing functions touches() and encloses() will test for collisions using the convex hulls of the objects in question.
+The hull of an element defaults to the bounding box of the element (as transformed) but can be overridden by the turtleHull CSS property, if present.
 The default turtle is given a turtle-shaped hull.

 Turtle Teaching Environment
 ---------------------------